Leverage Your Technical And Transferable Experience To Advance Your Customers’ Projects

 Introducing The Application Scientist Assembly By Cheeky Scientist

-The Application Scientist Assembly, or ASA, will ensure you get into a high paying Application Scientist career where you will leverage your communication skills to liaise between biotech companies and their customers, thus helping advance various research projects.
-The ASA program leader and board members are Application Scientists currently working in industry who will train you in the field of Application Science.
-They will also teach you how to communicate your relevant experience throughout every step of the hiring process and get into the right Application Scientist career for you, no matter your background or what product(s) you want to represent.
+The Application Scientist Assembly, or ASA, will ensure you get into a high-paying Application Scientist career where you will leverage your ability to communicate effectively to liaise between biotech companies and their customers, thus helping advance various research projects.
+The ASA program leader and board members are Application Scientists currently working in industry who will mentor you in the field of Application Science.
+They will also guide you on how to communicate your relevant experience throughout every step of the hiring process and get into the right Application Scientist career for you, no matter your background or what product(s) you want to represent.
 This is the only program specifically for PhDs and designed by PhDs currently working in top Application Scientist roles.

 About The Application Scientist Assembly

-As soon as you become an ASA member, you get access to the ASA training dashboard, which includes 4 training modules with 40+ training videos and 9 advanced training workbooks.
+As soon as you become an ASA member, you get access to the ASA informational dashboard, which includes 4 in-depth modules with 40+ videos and 9 advanced workbooks.
 You also get access to monthly members-only webinars about relevant topics for Application Scientists.
 Finally, you get lifetime access to a private job referral network of Application Scientists and Application Scientists hiring managers.
 You also get guaranteed instant feedback from these Application Scientists 24/7 on any job search-related question so you can get hired as an Application Scientist now.

-Here’s The Targeted Training You’ll Receive From The Application Scientist Assembly...
+Here’s The Targeted Mentoring You’ll Receive From The Application Scientist Assembly...

 Application Scientist Foundations